turingschool/career-development-curriculum-site/module_three/week_1_resumes_and_portfolios.md

 * If you decide to interview them, what follow-up questions would you ask?

 ### Setting up your Alumni Portfolio -- Welcome to Terminal!
-Let’s take a look on how to set up your profile!
-[Watch this demo](https://share.descript.com/view/gUvd2rRN4Ck) Terminal is our joint job board and graduate portfolio site How we showcase our job seeking graduates and soon-to-be graduates

-How it’s used:
-Employers come here to look for candidates
-We also send these portfolios to employers
+Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu).
+Employers come to this part of our site to find candidates, and we also share these with employers who come to us asking for candidates.
+Terminal also functions as a job board -- this is where the job postings in #job-hunt come from!

+#### How to Set It Up
-Log into Terminal at https://terminal.turing.edu/developers/sign_in Go to “Edit Profile” from account menu
+* Log into Terminal at https://terminal.turing.edu/developers/sign_in
+* Go to “Edit Profile” from account menu
-Fill out profile until all sections are complete
+* Fill out profile until all sections are complete
-Click “Request Review”
+* Click “Request Review”
-Staff member will review your profile and approve for publishing or request additional changes Once published, your profile will be visible on the main alumni directory at terminal.turing.edu
+* Staff member will review your profile and approve for publishing or request additional changes
+* For more info on how to set this up, [watch this demo](https://share.descript.com/view/gUvd2rRN4Ck)

+Once published, your profile will be visible on the main alumni directory at [terminal.turing.edu](https://terminal.turing.edu) as long as you are participating in job search support until you get your first job.

 #### Terminal Portfolio: What Should Be Included
+What needs to be included in order for your portfolio to be published?

-Professional photo (Just you!
-Sorry, but no kids or animals) Description (where you tell your professional story) Polished draft of resume
+* Professional photo (Just you!
+Sorry, but no kids or animals)
+* Description (where you tell your professional story)
+* Polished draft of resume
-At least 2 projects highlighted
+* At least **2 projects** highlighted
-Show variety: paired, team, individual
+    * Show variety: paired, team, individual
-Next mod: you’ll need to have at least 3 projects
+    * Include an estimation of project contribution hours
+    * Include screenshots

+If you have any questions about this portfolio, please reach out the CD team!